$S^3$: Sign-Sparse-Shift Reparametrization for Effective Training of Low-bit Shift Networks: Experiments

 \subsection{Ablation studies}

 In this section, we verify the efficiency and robustness of our method via extensive experiments.

 \textbf{Dense weight regularizer.} We verify a wide range of hyper-parameters of the dense weight regularizer and two decay schedulers: linear decay and cosine decay, to prove our method's efficiency and robustness.
 We choose the 3-bit \Sthree re-parameterized shift network and ResNet-18 backbone on the ImageNet dataset as the test case.
-All hyper-parameters are the same as described in Sec.~\ref{sec:Benchmark}, except the number of epochs reduce to 120.
+All hyper-parameters are the same as described in section \ref{sec:Benchmark}.
 The ablation study results are summarized to Table \ref{tab:dense-priori}.

 The results show that the performance of \Sthree re-parameterized networks is insensitive to the choice of $\alpha$ value of the dense weight regularizer.
 The decay schedulers for $\alpha$ have a limited impact on the performance of the trained model as well, indicating that the main benefit of dense weight priori comes from the early stage of training.
-This result implies the performance gain from initialization with a pre-trained precision model may come from the good initial estimation of weight sign from the pre-trained weights.
+This result implies the performance gain from initialization with a pre-trained full-precision model may come from the good initial estimation of weight sign from the pre-trained weights.

 Although the experiment results are consistent across a wide range of $\alpha$ values and two different decay schedulers, Figure \ref{fig:Rsparse_Comparison} shows that the dense weight regularizer is an indispensable part to train an $S^3$ re-parameterized network—otherwise, the training suffers from a convergence problem.